Trinity Grammar School (New South Wales): House system

 Students at the Summer Hill campus are divided into sixteen houses, named after significant facets of the school's history, the four original houses were Archer, Henderson, Hilliard and School.
 The 16 houses in Trinity Grammar School are Archer, Dulwich, Founders, Henderson, Hilliard, Holwood, Kerrigan, Latham, Murphy, School, Stephenson, Taubman, Weeks, Wilson Hogg, Wynn Jones and Young house.
 School House was reserved for boarders, although leading up to the closure of the boarding program in 2019 non-boarders were placed into this house to supplement the numbers.
 Boys are usually put into their family house, the same house as their father or grandfather or brother.
 Each house has a house captain and a maximum of three house vice-captains, with the majority of houses also having an unlimited number of prefects (students cannot be both a prefect and house captain).

 Each year the different houses compete for the House Cup in a variety of activities such as swimming, track and field, touch football, indoor soccer, chess, debating, music, academic, cricket, fitness challenge, dodgeball, tug of war, drama performances and quad challenge.
 Through these activities houses are awarded points, and at the completion of the calendar year the house with the most points wins the cup, presented at the final assembly.
 In the case of significant victories, such as winning the swimming carnival or track and field, each house gives three cheers (in quick succession, clockwise around the quadrangle) for the victorious house, with the victorious house giving three final cheers for the school.
 These cheers are led by the house officers (often aided by prefects), who typically deliver the three cheers with as much volume as can be mustered.

-Taubman House is the current house championship holder (2021), the current swimming champions are Archer House (2019) and the current track and field champion is Taubman House (2019).
+Wilson Hogg House is the current house championship holder (2025), the current swimming champions are Wilson Hogg House (2025,2026) and the current track and field champion is Wilson Hogg (2025).